-An electrochemical (EC) process is a water treatment process used by a variety of industries to destabilize and aggregate contaminant particles, ions such as heavy metals and colloids using an electrical charge and removing them from solution.
+Electrocoagulation (EC) is an electrochemical water treatment process used by a variety of industries.
+The process destabilizes and aggregates contaminant particles, ions such as heavy metals, and colloids, using an electrical charge to hold them in solution.
 The process traditionally utilizes an anode and a cathode, stimulated by a DC power source to destabilize the charges.
 This operation separates flocculated materials from water, allowing those materials to be removed, leaving clear water.

-Traditionally, the electrochemical process typically electrolytically oxidizes a sacrificial anode to release metal ions that form coagulants, destabilizing contaminants and breaking emulsions.
+Traditionally, the electrochemical process electrolytically oxidizes a sacrificial anode to release metal ions that form coagulants, destabilizing contaminants, and breaking emulsions.
 This coagulation forms flocculants that float to the surface for removal.

 An electrochemical process offers outstanding benefits when compared to other technologies:

 The electrochemical process is complex, but well understood.
 It involves three distinct stages that incorporate chemical and physical phenomena.

 Electrolytic Oxidation of the sacrificial electrode (typically iron or aluminum) resulting in the formation of:

 Hydroxides: e.g., aluminum hydroxide (a polymeric hydroxide formed when aluminum hydrolyzes) is an excellent coagulating agent

 Destabilization of contaminants, breaking emulsions, and particulate suspension:

 Ions generated by oxidation of the sacrificial electrode interact to compress the diffuse double layer around charged contaminant species.